danmcool/app1/README.md

 * object availability calendar
 * etc.

-We encourage to check the framework capabilities by using the demo website at https://YOUR.WEBSITE.COM
+We encourage to check the framework capabilities by using the demo website at https://web.locataire.app

 ## Basics of App1 applications

 Applications are structured into workflows; each workflow contains a list of forms.
 Forms are an interpretation of underneath data, whether in read or write mode or a mix of the two.
+Create your own ML models training with the existing data, implementing models into workflows using Brain.JS

 ## Most common use cases are: